zhejz/zhejz.github.io/_pages/about.md

 Before joining CVL I received my BSc in ITET from [TU Munich](https://www.tum.de/) and my MSc in ITET from [ETH Zurich](https://ethz.ch/de.html).
 As master thesis topic I worked on vision-based control and considered that as my research interest since then.

-My current research interests include imitation learning, reinforcement learning, world models, neural rendering and their applications to autonomous driving.
+My current research interests include imitation learning, reinforcement learning, world models, Transformers and their applications to autonomous driving and robotics.
-In particular, I'm trying to tackle the problem of autonomous driving from a data-driven perspective by combining end-to-end policy learning and neural simulation.
+In particular, I tackle the problem of planing in highly interactive driving scenarios from a data-driven perspective by combining end-to-end policy learning and neural simulation.